-As of Tuesday 27th July, there were 73,837 cumulative confirmed cases of coronavirus (COVID-19) in Nottinghamshire, as reported by Public Health England.
-This is an increase of 336 new cases in Nottinghamshire over the previous day.
+As of Thursday 27th January, there were 210,819 cumulative confirmed cases of coronavirus (COVID-19) in Nottinghamshire, as reported by Public Health England.
+This is an increase of 1120 new cases in Nottinghamshire, or 1%, over the previous day.

 Graph tracking the number of confirmed coronavirus (COVID-19) cases where the patient lives within the Nottinghamshire Upper Tier Local Authority Area.
 This tracker is updated each day when Public Health England release that day's data.

 Nottinghamshire shares boundaries with Derbyshire, Leicestershire, Lincolnshire, Nottingham, Doncaster, Rotherham, and North Lincolnshire.
 The below table shows the number of cumulative confirmed COVID-19 (coronavirus) cases in each neighbouring UTLA as of Thursday 27th January: